FrankenVoron/DoomCube-2/Mods/mvieleers/my_doomcube/README.md

 # DoomCube
 Based on the DoomCube Mod for the Voron V2 and several popular Mods out there, I decided to capture my personalized DoomCube build in a full CAD.
-Some Mods I use are implemented as is, other Mods have been altered and some Mods I created myself (most of the times inspired by other Mods).
+Different types of Mods are used in this build:
+- DoomCube personalization.
+These are changes I made to the original DoomCube files, but are very specific to this particular build.
+Be very carefull if you use these files and make sure they can be applied to your situation.
+The files will be hosted under this "My DoomCube" Mod.
+- Official Mods.
+These are official Mods untouched by me and implemented as is.
+I will link to their official github.
-Untouched mods will link to their official github, altered DoomCube specific mods will be hosted seperately under the Mods section of this DoomCube repository and Mods that are applicable to standard Voron V2 will be hosted from my own Github.
+- Altered DoomCube specific Mods.
+These are Mods by me based on the official DoomCube files and applicable to any DoomCube build.
+They will be hosted seperately under the Mods section of the official DoomCube repository.
+- Voron V2 Mods by me.
+These are Mods by me that are applicable to any Voron V2 (Doomed or not) and will be hosted from my own Github.

 [Make sure to join the DoomCube discord!](https://discord.gg/EAANfEk25f)

 ## CAD
-A full CAD for this build will be available.
+A full CAD for this build will is available.
 For the most part it will include fasteners as well, with the exception for flanges, skirts and panelmounts.
 As the CAD is 100 Mb+ it cannot be uploaded as one into Github.
 I've broken it up in different sections (one of these also needed to be zipped).
-When you import the STEP files into a new drawing, it will form one complete system again.
+When you import the STEP files into a new drawing, it will form one complete assembly again.

 Click [HERE](CAD) for STEP files